kairarobot/women_of_silicon_alley/README.md

 # WomenOfSiliconAlley

-## Sharing the stories of women from Silicon Alley, our very own tech hub in the heart of New York City.
+### Sharing the stories of women from Silicon Alley, our very own tech hub in the heart of New York City.

+Follow the stories in [Facebook](https://www.facebook.com/womenofsiliconalley/)

 ![womenofsiliconalleyapp](https://raw.githubusercontent.com/Zovfreullia/WomenOfSiliconAlley/master/WoSA.gif)